 February 23, 2018 by Mike Miller

-Controls are often blamed when hydronic systems are not operating properly.
+Control systems are often blamed when hydronic systems are not operating properly.
 While that may sometimes be the case, always look at what else may be influencing performance.
-While control systems are not flawless, consider that they are developed in a controlled environment and are built for a specific purpose.f
+While control systems are not flawless, consider that they are developed in a controlled environment and are built for a specific purpose.

-Depending the control system you are working on, any of the following sensors may be used:
+Depending on the control systems you are working on, any of the following sensors may be used:

 Why would you need this information?
 You need it in order to troubleshoot sensors that are not accurate.
 The very first thing I would check is the sensor location and whether or not it is being influenced in any way.
 The following is a small summary for what could be impacting the sensor’s accuracy from a location perspective.

 Is the pipe sensor strapped to a pipe that is thermally conductive, such as copper?
 If yes, that is fine and we will look at how to check a sensor later using Figure 1.
 If not, it may be strapped to black iron pipe, PVC or anything that is not thermally conductive.
 If this is the case, then the sensor should be immersed in a sensor’s well.
 Without that immersion type well, there will be a temperature difference between the fluid that the control system wants to control and what the sensor is reading.

 Another important consideration is the strap used to strap sensors to the pipe.
 Do NOT over tighten this strap; it may expand at a different rate from the sensor as the temperature increases.
 That in turn could damage the thermistor beat found inside of the sensor itself.